Epiq122/ecomm/ecomm-be/docs/project-documentation.md

 - `totalPages`: Total number of pages
 - `lastPage`: Whether this is the last page

+#### UserDTO

+Located in: `ca/robertgleason/ecommbe/payload/UserDTO.java`

+Used for transferring user data to and from the client.

+Key attributes:

+- `id`: User identifier
+- `username`: Username
+- `email`: Email address
+- `password`: Password
+- `role`: User role (e.g., admin, seller, buyer)

+#### AddressDTO

+Located in: `ca/robertgleason/ecommbe/payload/AddressDTO.java`

+Used for transferring address data to and from the client.

+Key attributes:

+- `id`: Address identifier
+- `street`: Street name and number
+- `city`: City
+- `state`: State or province
+- `zipCode`: ZIP or postal code
+- `country`: Country
+- `userId`: ID of the user to whom the address belongs

 ### Repositories

 Repositories provide data access functionality using Spring Data JPA.